trygve-lie/demos-html5-realtime/README.md

 ## Enable WebSockets
-Even if socket.io provides fallback solutions like WebSockets trough Flash or HTTP LongPolling the ideal situation is to use native WebSockets in modern browsers.
+These demos use native WebSockets in modern browsers.
 At the time of writing, WebSockets are implemented or available in most modern browsers but due to a [security issue](http://www.ietf.org/mail-archive/web/hybi/current/msg04744.html "Adam Barth on the security issue in WebSockets") they are disabled in some browsers: